ZoTechGroup/zt_rsa/Readme.md

 ## 2. Use ASYNC_JOBs ##

 OpenSSL ASYNC_JOB permits the optimization of resource utilization by switching between jobs when one needs to wait for data for processing or event.
-A thread starts ASYNC_JOB and then the job is running until it reaches a point when it needs to wait.
+A thread starts ASYNC_JOB and then the job runs until it reaches a point when it needs to wait.
 At this point the job will pause and the control will return to the thread.
 A thread could continue to perform its own work and at some point restarts the job as shown in the illustration below:
 ![](Async_Job.png)

 The **`BN_mod_exp()`** implementation in **_ZoTech_AWS_RSA_Engine_** provides the best performance when it is called from ASYNC_JOB.
 After **`BN_mod_exp()`** forwards the data to the FPGA for computation, it pauses the job and the next job in the same thread can call **`BN_mod_exp()`** with its data.
 Others threads are able to perform the same operations in parallel.
 This process is illustrated in the image below: